jameshughes89/cs102/src/site/labs/hello-world/hello-world.rst

 .. warning::

     In Java, the name of the class and the name of the file must be the same.
 Thus, for Kattis to compile the Java submissions, the names must match.
-The below figure shows the default file name Kattis provided as "hello.java" (which is not following proper convention of starting all classes with an uppercase letter) and the class name used in this lab --- ``Lab1``.
+For example, the below figure shows the default file name Kattis provided as "hello.java" (which is not following proper convention of starting all classes with an uppercase letter) and the class name used in this lab --- ``Lab1``.
 The solution here is to either rename the file by selecting "hello.java" or rename the class.

     .. figure:: kattis_name.png
         :width: 600 px